First Step Act - Frequently Asked Questions

 Yes, time credits can be taken away or restored.
 An inmate may lose earned FTC if they engage in misconduct or for violation of the requirements or rules of an EBRR Program or PA.
 The procedures for loss of FTC are described in the Federal Regulations.
 The BOP will inform an inmate of any loss of time credits in writing.

-The BOP will identify approved programs and activities in the near future for inmates to earn time credits, which may be applied by the BOP toward pre-release custody or supervised release.
+The BOP has identified approved programs and activities for inmates to earn FSA time credits.
+These FSA time credits may be applied by the BOP toward pre-release custody or supervised release.
 Inmates may access the latest approved programs and activities guide on the TruLinc system.

-Inmates will only receive time credits for participation in programs and activities directly assigned to them as qualifying evidence-based recidivism reduction programming or productive activities.
+Inmates only receive FSA time credits for participation in programs and activities directly assigned to them as qualifying evidence-based recidivism reduction programming or productive activities.

 If an inmate is not eligible to earn time credits, are there other benefits to participating in programs and productive activities?

 Inmates who are not eligible to earn time credits will still benefit from participating in evidence-based recidivism reducing programs due to their inherent value.
 Additionally, these inmates may be eligible for additional privileges such as increased phone minutes and visitation as well as other other incentives the BOP will describe.